Ways to Extract Exchange Mailbox Data from EDB to PST

 Migration completed

-• You need administrative privileges to perform this procedure
+• It requires administrative privileges to execute

 • It cannot recover corrupt mailbox data

-Method 2 – Using Exchange Management Shell
+#2.
+Using Exchange Management Shell

-It is another free method to extract Exchange mailboxes from EDB files.
-Using Exchange Management Shell, you can extract EDB file to PST in Exchange Server 2007 and later versions.
-EMS uses PowerShell cmdlets to free convert EDB file to PST.
-Here we will discuss how to extract EDB file to PST in Exchange Server 2016.
+Exchange Management Shell is another free method to extract Exchange mailboxes from EDB files in Exchange Server 2007 and later versions.
+EMS uses PowerShell cmdlets to convert EDB files to PST.

-Go to Exchange Management Shell and use PowerShell cmdlet “New-MailboxExportRequest.”
+Go to Exchange Management Shell and use the PowerShell cmdlet “New-MailboxExportRequest.”
 Use the below syntax for PowerShell cmdlets.

 New-MailboxExportRequest -Mailbox“<Mailbox name>” -FilePath” “<destination file path>”